miniprime1/popcat-cli/readme.md

 ## Install
 To install PopCat CLI, use the provided binary package or build from source code.
+For unlisted systems, please follow the instructions in Build from Source Code.

 ### Windows
 On Windows you can use one of the following options to install the app: